 Passport books, however, are much bigger and they are packed full of blank pages.
 These are used for arrival and departure stamps, as well as visas.
 Each time you enter and exit a country, you will receive one of these stamps on these pages.

 The Cost between Passport Book vs Passport Card

 A passport card costs US$65 whereas a passport book will set you back $145.
 There are, however, some key differences that need to be considered.

 To begin with, passport cards can NOT be used for air travel.
 Passport cards are also only valid in Mexico, Bermuda, Canada and the Caribbean.
 This means that they only cover you for crossing the border via land, or via sea.

 You can NOT use passport cards on international cruises from international homeports unless they’re US territories.
 A passport book, however, will cover all bases.
-This is the only form of documentation which the US governments requires you to possess in order to enter a foreign country.
+This is the only form of documentation which the US government requires you to possess in order to enter a foreign country.

 How long are they valid for?

 Both a passport book and a passport card will be valid for 10 years for adults.
 For children, though, things are a little different.

 For children under the age of 16, both the passport card and the passport book are only valid for 5 years.
 If you are unsure about the validity of your passport book or your passport card, you can visit the State Department’s website, which should tell you everything you need to know about the items in question.

 So, which is recommended?
 The Passport book or the Passport Card?